jorgeAML/XLVExercisEscript/Chapter3_Selections/readme.md

 ---
 ### 3. Algebra: solve 2 X 2 linear equation
 A linear equation can be solved using Cramer's rule given in Programming Exercise 1.13 Write a program that prompts the user to enter a, b, c, d, e and f and displays the result.
 If *ad - bc* is 0, report that "The equation has no solution".
+[Find the answer here](https://github.com/jorgeAML/XLVExercisEscript/blob/master/Chapter3_Selections/LinearEquation.java)

 ---